Red Bull Racing: 2015 season

 They ended the season in fourth place on 187 points with Kvyat in seventh (95 points) and Ricciardo in eighth (92 points), their lowest finish position in seven years.

-TAG Heuer-badged Renault engines (2016–2018)
+TAG Heuer era (2016–2018)

 2016 season

 For 2016, Red Bull Racing used Renault engines branded as TAG Heuer due to their public breakdown with Renault in 2015.
-Infiniti also departed as a main sponsor due to the Renault breakdown.
+Infiniti also departed as a main sponsor to the newly reformed Renault Sport Formula One Team for the same reason.
 The team announced on 17 March 2016, one day before the Australian Grand Prix weekend, that they had formed a new technology partnership with Aston Martin, for the new season.